lokritshok/-The-Tech-Academy-Basic-C-Sharp-Projects.-/README.md

 .TwentyOne: This is a project that involved the creating of the game of blackjack using intermediate C# programming.
 This included the creation of card objects, players, dealer and code logics that represented real life game environment and user experience.

-CaarInsurance: This project duels in a seperate sister repository due to its large storage requirements.
-It is a Car Insurance project that featured developing code logics that calculated a quote for intended clients based on the information provided by the client in the quote form.
+.CaarInsurance: This project duels in a seperate sister repository due to its large storage requirements.
+It is an MVC web application Car Insurance project that featured developing code logics that calculated a quote for intended clients based on the information provided by the client in the quote form.
 It harnessed the power and might of Visual Studio and Microsoft.EntityFrameworkCore